-2.8 Work rules
+2.14 Work rules

 Unless specified otherwise, the ignition must be turned off during all work (models with ignition lock, models with transponder key) or the motor must be at a standstill (models without ignition lock or transponder key).
 Special tools are necessary for certain tasks.
-The tools are not a component of the vehicle, but can be ordered using the number in parentheses.
+If these special tools are not included in the scope of supply of the vehicle, the special tools can be ordered using the specified article number.
 Example: bearing puller (15112017000)